MobileForensicsResearch/mem/README.md

  - and out_path is the local dir to write output
  If out_path is not there, writes to stdout

 To ensure forensic soundness, mem should be copied into memory (/dev or another tmpfs location), and netcat should be used to write data out over ADB to avoid writing to the device.
-Netcat versions compile for Android can be found at https://github.com/MobileForensicsResearch/netcat
+Netcat versions compiled for Android can be found at https://github.com/MobileForensicsResearch/netcat

 Eg: